API-AutoFlow/Documentations/docs/getting-started/api-autoflow-overview.md

 When you first open up API AutoFlow, you'll see a bunch of colorful icons arranged into different groups.
 The groups are solutions, and the icons are flows.

+# It's all about APIs
+# It's all about data

 ## Overall Application Architecture?
 API AutoFlow is the **application backend** that processes the data and performs automation logic.